standardnotes/markdown-visual/.github/ISSUE_TEMPLATE/help-request.md

 ---
-name: Bug report
+name: Help request
-about: Create a report to help us improve
+about: Ask for help
 title: ''
-labels: bug
+labels: help wanted
-assignees: ''
+assignees:

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 **To Reproduce**
 Steps to reproduce the behavior: